mikamautnerrohde/researchproject/rp-project-rubrics.md

 |Final report  |50%  |Internal assessor and external assessor |6.0 |
 |Oral presentation  |10%  |Internal assessor |5.5 |

-To determine the grades for these components, you can use the holistic rubrics listed below.
-Note that the weight of the different columns
+To determine the grades for these components, assessors can use the holistic rubrics listed below.
+Note that the weight of the different columns *within* the rubrics is at the discretion of the assessor.
+This is done because different projects require different emphases.

-.
+## Experimental work (40%)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MzU3MjYzNjBdfQ==
+eyJoaXN0b3J5IjpbNzc1NzM3NzIwXX0=
 -->